-This offset is provided through MR4(6:5) to either or to both the channels.
+This offset is provided through MR4(6:5).
 This temperature offset may modify refresh behavior for the channel to which the offset is provided.
-It will take a max of 200us to have the change reflected in MR4(2:0) for the channel to which the offset is provided.
+It will take a max of 200us to have the change reflected in MR4(2:0) for the channel towhich the offset is provided.
 If the induced thermal gradient from the device temperature sensor location to the hot spot location of the controller is larger than 15 degrees C, then self-refresh mode will not reliably maintain memory contents.